-- Every point is either on one side of the line (or plane or hyperplane) or the other. - Unless it is exactly on the line... we'll come back to this case in a minute. - This means it can only separate two classes. - Classification with two classes is called binary classification. - Conventionally, one class is called the positive class and the other is the negative class. - We'll discuss classification with >2 classes later on.
+- Every point is either on one side of the line (or plane or hyperplane) or the other. - Unless it is exactly on the line (need to break ties) - This means it can only separate two classes. - Classification with two classes is called binary classification. - Conventionally, one class is called the positive class and the other is the negative class. - We'll discuss classification with >2 classes later on.